-Leaping Technical elements of the skill

-The leap is a large step, taking off 1.
-Forward movement sustained throughout

-from one foot and landing on the the leap.

-other, in which the flight phase is 2.
-Eyes focused forward throughout the

-increased in a forward and upward leap.

-direction.
-Single and continuous 3.
-Take off from one foot and land on the

-leaps are used in playground opposite foot.

-games such as hopscotch games 4.
-During the flight, legs are straightened

-and fly, track and field events with the arms held in opposition to legs.

-such as hurdles and triple jump, 5.
-Controlled landing without losing

-traditional dances, and sports such balance.

-as basketball, baseball, netball,

-and football.
+Leaping

+The leap is a large step, taking off from one foot and landing on the other, in which the flight phase is increased in a forward and upward direction.
+Single and continuous leaps are used in playground games such as hopscotch games and fly, track and field events such as hurdles and triple jump, traditional dances, and sports such as basketball, baseball, netball, and football.